course-details-portlet

 Further on evaluation

-Aggregated assessments form the basis for the grade in the course.
-This includes project work with a report, and final written (possibly digital) exam.
+The basis for the grade in the course includes project work with a report and group presentation, and final written (possibly digital) exam.
 The result for each part is given a letter grade A-F, which is combined into an overall letter grade.
 Each partial assessment must be passed to pass the course.
-Postponed/repeated exams may be oral.
+Postponed/repeated exams are typically also written, but may be oral.

 Required previous knowledge